bio-guoda/preston/README.md

 which says that GBIF, an organization created a registry that has a version at <hash://sha256/5d1bb4f3a5a9da63fc76efc4d7b4a7debbec954bfd056544225c294fff679b4c> .
 This weird looking url is a [content-addressed hash](https://bentrask.com/?q=hash://sha256/98493caa8b37eaa26343bbf73f232597a3ccda20498563327a4c3713821df892).
 Rather than describing where things are (e.g., https://eol.org), content-addressed hashes describe what they contain.

-If you don't want to download the entire biodiversity graph (~60GB) onto your computer, you can also use [GBIF's dataset registry search api](https://www.gbif.org/developer/registry) as a starting point.
+If you don't want to download the entire biodiversity dataset graph (~60GB) onto your computer, you can also use [GBIF's dataset registry search api](https://www.gbif.org/developer/registry) as a starting point.
 For instance, if you run ```preston update "http://api.gbif.org/v1/dataset/suggest?q=Amazon&amp;type=OCCURRENCE"```, you only get occurence datasets that GBIF suggests are related to the Amazon.
 If you track these suggested datasets, you might see something like:

 ```console
 <http://plazi.cs.umb.edu/GgServer/dwca/FFBEFF81FE1A9007FFDFFC38FFDCFF90.zip> <http://purl.org/dc/elements/1.1/format> "application/dwca" .